-Length: 1100 Clock Hours; 44 Instructional Weeks Program Quarter Credits: 67 Credential Awarded: Diploma Mode of Delivery: Residential
+Length: 1100 Clock Hours; 44 Instructional Weeks Program

+Quarter Credits: 67

-The Diploma in Culinary Arts prepares student for entry level positions in a wide variety of hospitality operations.
+The Diploma in Culinary Arts prepares students for entry-level positions in a wide variety of hospitality operations.
 The program emphasizes technical and theoretical knowledge combined with the practical applications of cooking, baking, serving, and leadership skills needed for success in the food service industry.
 Credits earned in this Diploma may be applied toward the Associate in Applied Science in Culinary Arts.